HTTP Streaming Architecture

 The media segment files are normally produced by the stream segmenter, based on input from the encoder, and consist of a series of

-.ts files containing segments of an MPEG-2 Transport Stream carrying H.264 video and AAC audio.
-For an audio-only broadcast, the segmenter can produce MPEG elementary audio streams containing either AAC audio with ADTS headers or MP3 audio.
+.ts files containing segments of an MPEG-2 Transport Stream carrying H.264 video and AAC, MP3, or AC-3 audio.
+For an audio-only broadcast, the segmenter can produce MPEG elementary audio streams containing either AAC audio with ADTS headers, MP3 audio, or AC-3 audio.

 Index Files (Playlists)